-- Add a product to the cart, select different options (color, size, etc.)
+- Add a product to the cart, and select different options (color, size, etc.)

 This first step traditionally sees the largest dropout rate of all steps.
 According to a Baymard study, 69% of all online customers abandon the cart in their first step, just after adding the product.

-When a prospect adds a product to the cart, but does not proceed further, it’s called cart abandonment — and it represents a large issue for e-Commerce retailers.
-The Baymard study also gives the average rate of shopping cart abandonment in e-Commerce stores as 75%.
+When a prospect adds a product to the cart, but does not proceed further, it’s called cart abandonment — and it represents a large issue for ecommerce retailers.
+The same Baymard study also gives the average rate of shopping cart abandonment in ecommerce stores at about 75%.

-Given these data, it’s well worth your while to use every tool you can to address cart abandonment.
+Given this data, it’s well worth your while to use every tool you can to address cart abandonment.

 The problem with this step in the funnel is that you may not know why the customer added the product to the cart.
-They might be testing the water, checking the shipping price, or may even have added it by mistake.
-Without knowing why your prospect did not proceed with checkout, it is hard to improve the entry point.
+They might be testing the water, checking the shipping price, or may even have added a product by mistake.

-As we can see, 1,287 prospects directly exited the funnel.
-We can only guess at their reasons.
+In this example, we can see, 1,287 prospects directly exited the funnel.

-Those 871 prospects represent a quarter of the total number that went on further.
-Of all the prospects that reached the step 2 of the funnel, 38% of completed the entire process.
-If we take that we can make 871 people to reach it, than 330 prospects will be actually complete the entire checkout.
+Of all the prospects that reached step 2 of the funnel, 38% of completed the entire process.
+If we can get those 871 people to reach the next step, 330 prospects will be likely complete the entire checkout.
 With an average order value per customer of $224 USD, this could increase revenue by $74,000 a month.

 There are a few general principles that can help you lower your dropout rate:

 - Provide all relevant and pertinent information about price, shipping, and other important factors on the product page.
-The potential customer should not face unpleasant surprises later on.
+You don’t want a potential customer to get a nasty surprise later on.

-- When a new visitor adds a product to the cart, consider offering a discount or benefit to strengthen their interest.
+- When a new visitor adds a product to the cart, consider offering a discount or additional benefit to strengthen their interest, such as free shipping.